yg211/acl20-ref-free-eval/README.md

 # SUPERT: Unsupervised Multi-Document Summarization Evaluation & Generation

-This project includes the source code for the paper [**SUPERT: Towards New Frontiers in Unsupervised Evaluation Metrics for Multi-Document Summarization**](https://arxiv.org/abs/2005.03724), to appear at ACL 2020.
+This project includes the source code for the paper [**SUPERT: Towards New Frontiers in Unsupervised Evaluation Metrics for Multi-Document Summarization**](https://www.aclweb.org/anthology/2020.acl-main.124.pdf), appear at ACL 2020.

 **Highlighted Features**